gledits2/Biographic_Profile/README.md

 ### Past Research
 **Hawaii VINE Project**
-  - Studied avian community ecology and evolution as well as the Seed Dispersal Networks on the Hawaiian island of Oahu.
+  - Studied avian ecology and evolution as well as the seed dispersal networks on the Hawaiian island of Oahu.

 **Impacts of Exotic Shrubs on Avian Ecology**
-  - Studied the impacts of shrub homeysuckles (_Lonicera_ spp.) on bird diversity patterns and nesting ecology.
+  - Studied the impacts of shrub honeysuckles (_Lonicera_ spp.) on bird diversity patterns and nesting ecology.

 **Using N15 Isotope for Seed Dispersal Research**
   - Used the nitrogen 15 isotope to track the dispersal of seeds in various systems